-You should tell the police if:

-• You need to use a taxi, train or plane to get to the court, or
+You should tell the police if you need to use a taxi, train or plane to get to the court.

-• You live so far away that you have to stay overnight near the court to make sure you can get to the court on time.
+You should also tell the police if you live so far away that you need to stay overnight near the court to make sure you can get to the court on time.